-It’s that time of the year to implement your business goals for success in the new year.
-And I think we can all agree that eliminating all business problems and disagreements with clients is a worthy goal.
+It’s the perfect time of the year to implement your business goals for success.
+And we think everyone can agree that eliminating all business problems and disagreements with clients is a worthy goal.
 While we can’t promise you’ll never experience another issue again, we have created a simple set of best practices that will likely help prevent 99% of potential business problems.
-If that sounds like exactly what you need in 2016, keep reading for our ten best tips.
+If that sounds like exactly what you need, keep reading for our ten best tips.

 Pre-qualify your clients